KennyWho/hapi-api-doc-cn/API.md

         - `name` - 事件名称字符串 (必须).

         - `channels` - a string or array of strings specifying the event channels available.
-          Defaults to no channel restrictions (event updates can specify a channel or not).
+          默认为 no channel restrictions (event updates can specify a channel or not).

-        - `clone` - if `true`, the `data` object passed to [`server.events.emit()`](#server.events.emit()) is cloned before it is passed to the listeners (unless an override specified by each listener).
-Defaults to `false` (`data` is passed as-is).
+        - `clone` - if `true`, the `data` object passed to [`server.events.emit()`](#server.events.emit()) is cloned before it is passed to the listeners (unless an override specified by each listener). 默认为 `false` (`data` is passed as-is).

         - `spread` - if `true`, the `data` object passed to [`server.event.emit()`](#server.event.emit()) must be an array and the `listener` method is called with each array element passed as a separate argument (unless an override specified by each listener).
-This should only be used when the emitted data structure is known and predictable.
-Defaults to `false` (`data` is emitted as a single argument regardless of its type).
+This should only be used when the emitted data structure is known and predictable. 默认为 `false` (`data` is emitted as a single argument regardless of its type).

         - `tags` - if `true` and the `criteria` object passed to [`server.event.emit()`](#server.event.emit()) includes `tags`, the tags are mapped to an object (where each tag string is the key and the value is `true`) which is appended to the arguments list at the end.
-A configuration override can be set by each listener.
-Defaults to `false`.
+A configuration override can be set by each listener. 默认为 `false`.

         - `shared` - if `true`, the same event `name` can be registered multiple times where the second registration is ignored.
-Note that if the registration config is changed between registrations, only the first configuration is used.
-Defaults to `false` (a duplicate registration will throw an error).
+Note that if the registration config is changed between registrations, only the first configuration is used. 默认为 `false` (a duplicate registration will throw an error).

     - 一个 [**podium**](https://github.com/hapijs/podium) 触发器对象。